arrow_back Back to People People Team

 What we achieved

-Rokt Central became the single destination for everything people-related at Rokt.
-Instead of launching 50 separate tools, the team delivered one platform that employees and leaders already know to go to.
-The platform continues to grow as new tools are added.
-It solved the distribution problem that many internal teams face: building great tools is one thing, getting people to actually use them is another.
-By consolidating under one brand and one URL, adoption was immediate.
+The platform solved the distribution problem that many internal teams face: building great tools is one thing, getting people to actually use them is another.
+By consolidating under one brand and one URL, adoption was immediate — the entire company was onboarded with a single announcement.